Dunmore Lang College: Facilities

 There are three common rooms in the college, one for general students with cable television, pool table, table tennis and couches, one common room is dedicated to senior students and one for postgraduate students.
 It is also utilized by the whole college when the main common room is being used by the colleges conference clients.
 The college also has its own library.
 There is also a room dedicated to Chiropractic study with a Chiropractic bed.

-Conference Centre

-Their modern Conference Centre offers a one-stop planning service to meet your event needs.
-Whether you're hosting an exciting workshop or summer retreat our facilities include a variety of meeting spaces and sleeping rooms that can accommodate groups as small as 10 and as large as 250.

-The Conference Centre at Dunmore Lang offers: